 This unlikely romantic tale begins in 2014 when Cavin, then a single mom, decided to welcome a cat into her family.
 She and her daughter headed to their local animal shelter in Petaluma, California, and instantly fell in love with a pair of identical twin kittens.

 Unfortunately, though, they could only accommodate one pet — so they had to make a choice between them.

 "We had such a hard time picking one at the shelter because they looked so much alike and we couldn't tell them apart," Cavin tells The Dodo.

 That was the happy moment Ozzy entered their lives, but Cavin couldn't help thinking about the kitten left behind.

 Cavin's friends had convinced her to try the dating app, Tinder.
 It wasn't long before she found a match in Brian Herrera, himself a single dad.
 Despite living in the same area, and sharing many common interests, the two had never met before.
 Cavin was hesitant at first, but ultimately agreed to a date.

 Over dinner, they hit it off immediately and neither wanted the evening to end.
 So, they headed back to Brian's house — and that's when it all came together.

-"We walked out to his back yard and I saw an orange and white cat out of the corner of my eye.
-I did a double take and walked over to the cat and could NOT believe my eyes," says Cavin.
+"We walked out to his backyard and I saw an orange and white cat out of the corner of my eye.
+I did a double-take and walked over to the cat and could NOT believe my eyes," Cavin says.
 "I knew right away that he was Ozzy's lost brother!
 I started yelling out, 'That's my cat, that's my cat!'
 He just thought I was making it up or a crazy cat lady!"